Superposition28/RemakeEngine/Readme.md

 **An extensible, interactive command-line engine for managing and executing complex workflows for various games, with a focus on community-driven configurations for reverse engineering and modding.**

-Remake Engine provides a streamlined interface for developers, modders, and reverse engineers to run predefined tasks—from executing custom scripts to managing asset extraction and conversion—for a collection of games.
+Remake Engine provides a streamlined interface for developers, and reverse engineers to run predefined tasks—from executing custom scripts to managing asset extraction and conversion—for a collection of games.
 Its power lies in its configuration-driven approach, allowing new games and their specific workflows to be added easily by defining them in JSON, without modifying the core engine.

 ## Key Features